truenas/documentation/content/TrueCommand/Alerts/Colors.md

 ---
 title: "Themes and Colors"
-description: "This article provides bacic information on customizing themes or the alert colors to the suit user preference."
+description: "This article provides basic information on customizing themes or the alert colors to the suit user preference."
 weight: 20
 aliases:
 tags: